-Jami is a universal communication platform with privacy as its foundation.
-At Jami, we think that privacy is a primary right on the internet.
-Everybody should be free not to give its data to corporations to benefit from an essential service on the internet.
+Jami is a peer to peer universal and distributed communication software that upholds its users freedom and privacy.
+At Jami, we think that privacy is a fundamental right on the Internet.
+Everybody should be free not to give personal data to corporations in order to benefit from an essential service on the Internet.
 We know better than anyone else why personal information is sensitive, what our responsibility is to protect it, and what our duties are.

 Jami offers a secure and private communication environment.
 All connections are end-to-end encrypted.
 We use state of the art end-to-end encryption with perfect forward secrecy for all communications and comply with the X.509 standard.
 We use TLS/SRTP to secure connection and communications over the network.

 Jami does not require any personal information to create an account and to communicate.
 No email, no

 phone number are required.
 Your account is only stored on your device and contains a pair of public

 and private keys used to encrypt all your communications.
 A unique Jami ID is associated to your